 12.00 – 12.15p.m Same member of staff each day

 12.15 – 1.30p.m Different member of staff each day

 12.00 – KS1 pupils in the dining room with KS1 mid-day supervisors and senior mid-day supervisor.
 One mid-day supervisor is to escort the first group of children who finish their lunch, out to the playground.
-No child to be dismissed from the hall before the mid-day supervisor.
+No child is to be dismissed from the hall before the mid-day supervisor.
 Remaining two mid-day supervisors to continue supervising the children in the hall.
 Second mid-day supervisor to go to the playground once the KS1 pupils in the hall is reduced to half.
 The final infant mid-day supervisor is to remain in the hall until the last infant child has left the hall.
 She/he should ensure no children remain in the classrooms, cloakrooms or toilets, unless they are under supervision of the class teacher.

-12.15 – Infant member of staff on duty to remain in the hall until next member of staff arrives to take over the lunchtime duty.
+12.15 – Infant member of staff on duty to remain in the hall until the next member of staff arrives to take over the lunchtime duty.

 One KS2 class are to wash their hands and line up ready to enter the hall.
 Remaining three KS2 classes to take a short break before lunch.
 Classes alternate on a weekly rota.
 Class teachers to ensure children are clear of cloakrooms and toilets.
 One mid-day supervisor has to be in the playground at 12.15pm, to ensure supervision of pupils, when they are dismissed from the classroom into the playground.
 (Teacher to ensure mid-day supervisor is in attendance before dismissing pupils to the playground.)
 One KS2 mid-day supervisor is to remain in the hall throughout lunchtime, until the pupil number in the hall is reduced to approximately 20 pupils.
 She/he is to then join the mid-day supervisor outside in the playground.